SourceCube-Ltd/aws-account-switcher-safari-extension/README.md

 # AWS Account Switcher - Extension for Safari

-This extension for Safari is a port of the work done by tilfin in https://github.com/tilfin/aws-extend-switch-roles
+This extension for Safari is a port of the work done by tilfin in https://github.com/tilfin/aws-extend-switch-roles Original work on Safari extension is thanks to rmatec in https://github.com/rmatec/aws-account-switcher-safari-extension and now maintained by Aaron Parker.

 ## Documentation